Childbirth can take ages.

 8. Do You Mind If I Go Home For a While?

-This one is very risky, even if she says yes!
+This one is hazardous, even if she says yes!
 Honestly, you do not want to miss the birth of your child, surely!

 During the mammoth 3 days of childbirth, my wife suggested I go home and get some sleep… honest… she suggested it to me!

-Wild horses couldn’t drag me away though, I was staying until the end, and I am glad I did.
+Wild horses couldn’t drag me away though I stayed until the end, and I am glad I did.

 9. Can You Keep The Noise Down